-However, what if after two hours, your meal still feel warm?
+However, what if after two hours, your meal still feels warm?
 You should still follow the two-hour rule even if your food is warm or lukewarm.

-To reassure you, if you have been told “storing warm food in the fridge is dangerous”, this is a myth, and it’s safe to keep it stored in the fridge.
+To reassure you, if you have been told “storing warm food in the fridge is dangerous”, this isn’t exactly true, and it’s safe to keep it stored in the fridge.

 Just ensure you leave enough room in your fridge, and it will be fine to store, and even after two hours of letting your food stand, it will not be piping hot to dramatically change the temperature in your fridge and freezer.